When it comes to Medicare coverage, the magic words are typically "FDA approved" and "medically necessary" - including for stem cell therapy.

 Part B of Medicare covers outpatient health services.
 Medicare Part B will cover medically necessary services in outpatient settings like doctor’s offices and clinics.
 If you get stem cell injections done while an outpatient, then they’ll be covered by Medicare Part B.

 Part B has a significantly lower deductible than Part A, and you must meet it before your coverage will begin.
-In 2023, the Part B deductible comes out to $226.
-After you meet this amount, you will have to pay 20 percent of the Medicare-approved amount as your coinsurance.
+In 2024, the Part B deductible comes out to $240.
+After you meet this amount, you will have to pay 20% of the Medicare-approved amount as your coinsurance.
 Aside from the deductible, the payment situation should be very similar to Medicare Part A.

 Does Medicare Advantage cover stem cell therapy?